The security situation in Sweden

 Sweden’s presence in the Arctic

-Almost 50 per cent of the Arctic landmass is located on Russian territory.
-This means that Russia has a very long coastline on the Arctic Ocean.
-The ice there has served as a natural protective barrier for Russia, but now that it is melting, Russia perceives this as a threat.
-In the event of a conflict between the superpowers, Sweden will be affected, according to the Swedish Armed Forces' website.
+Almost 50 per cent of the Arctic landmass lies within Russian territory.
+This means that Russia has a very long coastline along the Arctic Ocean.
+The ice there has served as a natural protective barrier for Russia, but as it is now melting, Russia perceives this as a threat.

 Sweden and NATO